kiharalab/DeepMainMast/README.md

 [ROSETTA_PROGRAM_PATH] specifies the rosetta program path, please make sure it is the directory that includes "main" directory after rosetta installment.
 It is optional, if you do not use this parameter, then DeepMainMast will only build Calpha only structures.
 It is required if you want to build full-atom protein structure.<br>
 <b> Please include -H in command line if you have any two or more chains are identical. </b> That is important of correct chain assignment for identical chains.
 <br> You can also add ```-F``` argument to accelerate the backbone tracing and sequence assignment steps, but may reduce the quality of final structure.
+<br> If you are running on multi-GPU machines, please see FAQ to configure GPU correctly before running.

 </details>